ucsdlib/mapathon2023/README.md

 * [HOT OSM Quick Start Guide](https://tasks.hotosm.org/learn/quickstart)

 ## What to expect once the Map-a-thon begins
 We will be giving brief tutorials/workshops to get people up to speed and we will have volunteers on hand to get you started and answer questions.

+The project we will be mapping is:  [#15182 Open Mapping Hub Asia-Pacific-- MULTAN, SOUTHERN PUNJAB, PAKISTAN- BUILDING MAPPING](https://tasks.hotosm.org/projects/15182/tasks)

+The emerging OSM Pakistan Community targets to map Southern Punjab in the following months.
+Multan is a city oon the Chenab River home to 1.872 million people.
+It is identifed to have high risk of flooding and earthquake liquefaction.
+Mapping the buildings in these cities will be able to prepare geospatial data for disaster and climate change resiliency planning.